Features

 The CTE (Coefficient of Thermal Expansion) is close to zero, making it compatible for processing with carbon fibers

-Our braid is compatible with composite processes based on infusion (vacuum infusion, RTM), wet draping processes, compression bladder molding and standard compression and autoclave molding.
+Our braid is compatible with composite processes based on infusion (vacuum infusion, RTM), wet draping processes, compression bladder molding and standard and autoclave compression molding.

 Please note, flax fibers always contain some moisture under ambient conditions.
 Some resins (particularly polyesters) are sensitive to moisture and may polymerize poorly or create bubbles.
 In this case, dry